Stadium de Toulouse: UEFA Euro 2016

 The stadium was one of the venues of UEFA Euro 2016, and hosted the following matches:

 2023 Rugby World Cup matches

 Rugby League Test matches

-Stadium Municipal has hosted 14 rugby league internationals, 13 of them involving the French national team, since 1953.
+Stadium Municipal has hosted 14 rugby league internationals, 13 of them involving the France national team, since 1953.

 Fronton facilities

 Stadium de Toulouse is also home to several fronton walls on the stadium campus, which are used for local handball/pelota sports.
 Most recently, in August 2022, it played host to an international One-Wall handball/Wallball tournament, the 2022 French Open, part of the European 1-Wall Tour, with Great Britain's Dan Grant winning the Men's Open title and Helena Hernanz Sanchez of France winning the Women's Open title.
 The 2022 Open was organised with the help and support of the Tolosa Gaels GAA Club and the local Government.